 On long airplane, train, or bus rides, get up and move around when possible.

 If you can’t get up, wiggle your toes and tighten your calves to keep your blood moving.

-Treatment and prevention of DVT may continue after you leave the hospital.
-It is important to follow all instructions from health care providers during and after hospital stays.
+Treatment and prevention of DVT will probably continue after you leave the hospital.
+It is important to follow all instructions from your health care providers during and after your time in the hospital.

 When to seek medical advice